 Step 10 - Notice of Adoption

 After City Council approves an Official Plan amendment, a 'Notice of Adoption' will be sent by the City Clerk within 15 days of Council's decision pursuant to the requirements of the Planning Act.
-This notice will include information on the Bylaw to adopt the Official Plan amendment and will provide a 20 day period within which an appeal of the Bylaw may be made to the Ontario Municipal Board.
-Any person with an interest in the matter may appeal the decision of City Council to the Ontario Municipal Board.
+This notice will include information on the Bylaw to adopt the Official Plan amendment and will provide a 20 day period within which an appeal of the Bylaw may be made to the Local Planning Appeal Tribunal.
+Any person with an interest in the matter may appeal the decision of City Council to the Local Planning Appeal Tribunal provided that they made a presentation at the public meeting or provided a written submission prior to the decision being made.

 Step 11 - Approval

 If no appeals to the bylaw are received, the city clerk will issue a declaration that no appeals were filed and that the Official Plan amendment has come into effect.
-If the bylaw is appealed to the Ontario Municipal Board, the final decision regarding approval or rejection of your application will be made by the Board following a Municipal Board Hearing.
+If the bylaw is appealed to the Local Planning Appeal Tribunal, the final decision regarding approval or rejection of your application will be made following a hearing process.

 How long does it take to amend an Official Plan?

 After your application has been submitted, it will normally take four to six months to process the application to the stage where a recommendation can be made by City Council.
 The approval process may be longer for applications that propose major developments, deal with complex supporting information or extensive public input or require additional development approvals such as a Zoning Bylaw Amendment (note that if a Zoning Bylaw Amendment is also required, there may be an opportunity for the City to deal with both the Official Plan Amendment and Zoning Bylaw Amendment applications at the same time).
-If an application is appealed to the Ontario Municipal Board, the Municipal Board Hearing process will add time to the approval procedure as well.
+If an application is appealed to the Local Planning Appeal Tribunal, the hearing process will add time to the approval procedure as well.